rikkihansen/cookieStore/README.md

   I worked on my styleguide and made a lot of design changes to make it look better and make it more readable.
   I really liked this assignment because I really like making things look nice and it was fun messing around with the margins, widths, and sizings and watch how it all effects the look of the page.

+April 3, 2016

+     Today was another hard one..